go-delve/delve/Documentation/usage/dlv_log.md

 written.
 If the argument is a number it will be interpreted as a file descriptor, otherwise as a file path.
-This option will also redirect the \"API listening\" message in headless mode.
+This option will also redirect the "server listening at" message in headless and dap modes.